-Trump to golf with Japanese PM Shinzo Abe
+White House: Trump no longer expected to host Japanese prime minister

 Trump later added that he and Abe had a "very, very good" visit and "got to know each other very, very well."

-North Korea will almost certainly be a topic Sunday.
 Trump and Abe have been in near constant communication lately as the rogue regime has ratcheted up the talk of nuclear war by continuing with missile tests, despite warnings by both countries.

 Approximately 24 hours before that, they discussed ongoing efforts "to maximize pressure on North Korea" during a call where, the White House noted, Trump and Abe reaffirmed the importance of close cooperation between the United States, Japan, and South Korea.